geudde/attic-chest/pages/03.season-2/15.meeting-27/07.wit/docs.md

 visible: false
 ---

-’Twixt Wit and Humor, pretty Miss
+’Twixt wit and humor, pretty Miss
 The difference, I opine, is this,
-&emsp;Bright as the Sun, and light as Air
+&emsp;Bright as the sun, and light as air
-Is Wit, a sprightly meteor fair
+Is wit, a sprightly meteor fair
-The Daughter of the gay-skirted Iris,
+The daughter of the gay-skirted Iris,
-Phoebus, that flashy God, her sire is:
+Phoebus, that flashy god, her sire is:
-Humor, an arch young Wag, all glee,
+Humor, an arch young wag, all glee,
 First born of Miss Euphrosyne
-By Phoebus eke; In Masquerade
+By Phoebus eke; In masquerade
-He so bewitch’d the tempting Maid
+He so bewitch’d the tempting maid
 That she resigned her virgin charms
 All blushing to his amorous arms

-&emsp;Half Sister She, and He Half Brother,
+&emsp;Half-sister she, and he half-brother,
 They’re oft mista’en for one another;
 And yet — however near ally’d,
-In many Things they differ wide.
+In many things they differ wide.

-&emsp;Wit, like a Sweet Meat at Repast
+&emsp;Wit, like a sweet meat at repast
-Give a delicious pungent Taste;
+Give a delicious pungent taste;
-Humor, a standing Dish more plain,
+Humor, a standing dish more plain,
-Invites with — Gut and come again;
+Invites with — gut and come again;
-The one a British Roast Beef Treat,
+The one a British roast beef treat,
-The other Cayenne to the Meat;
+The other cayenne to the meat;
-Depriv’d of their enliv’ning Aid
+Depriv’d of their enliv’ning aid
-In Vain Thalia’s Feast’s display’d
+In vain Thalia’s feast’s display’d
-Zestless each Dish, the Bev’rage queer,
+Zestless each dish, the bev’rage queer,
-And spiritless as dead Small Beer
+And spiritless as dead small beer
-While all the Guests are yawning seen,
+While all the guests are yawning seen,
-Infected with November Spleen
+Infected with November spleen

-&emsp;Wit — like Jove’s Lightning from the Skies,
+&emsp;Wit — like Jove’s lightning from the skies,
 Strikes with delightful wild surpise;
-Humor — a cheerful lasting Blaze
+Humor — a cheerful lasting blaze
-O’er laughing Fields and Meads displays;
+O’er laughing fields and meads displays;
-With Phiz Cervantic holds a Glass,
+With Phiz Cervantic holds a glass,
-Where Nature’s flitting Objects pass;
+Where nature’s flitting objects pass;
-Wit’s Flash — to the congenial Mind
+Wit’s flash — to the congenial mind
 Alone presents her scenes refin’d.

-&emsp;On Humor Laughter joyous waits,
+&emsp;On humor laughter joyous waits,
-And Health and Cheerfulness creates,
+And health and cheerfulness creates,
-But Wit, tho’ Smiles her Visage beam,
+But wit, tho’ smiles her visage beam,
-Of coarser Joy knows no Extreme.
+Of coarser joy knows no extreme.

-&emsp;Humor on Character depends,
+&emsp;Humor on character depends,
 Depriv’d of that his being ends;
-Whereas from Peer, Priest, Clown or Cit,
+Whereas from peer, priest, clown or cit,
-What Wit in One, in All is Wit.
+What wit in one, in all is wit.

-Humor, in fine, like Stays must fit
+Humor, in fine, like stays must fit
-The Body which he aims to hit;
+The body which he aims to hit;
-Whilst pliant Wit, like outside Cloak,
+Whilst pliant wit, like outside cloak,
-Fits you a thousand diff’rent Folk: —
+Fits you a thousand diff’rent folk: —

-&emsp;Humor and Wit’s chief Recreation
+&emsp;Humor and wit’s chief recreation
-Their fav’rite Hunt is Affectation;
+Their fav’rite hunt is affectation;
-Tho’ Vice obliquely to the Heart,
+Tho’ vice obliquely to the heart,
-They sometimes pierce with stinging Dart;
+They sometimes pierce with stinging dart;
-Both tickle when they give the Wound,
+Both tickle when they give the wound,
-Both Cordial Bitter Sweets are found;
+Both cordial bitter sweets are found;
-A Janus Mask they sometimes wear
+A Janus mask they sometimes wear
-And stiff lac’d Prudes and Blockheads scare,
+And stiff lac’d prudes and blockheads scare,
-Who fribble like, Oh fly! exclaim,
+Who fribble like, oh fly! exclaim,
-And think all double Things a Shame;
+And think all double things a shame;
-With such, trite Sentiment is Taste,
+With such, trite sentiment is taste,
-And want of Wit and Humor — Chaste.
+And want of wit and humor — chaste.

-&emsp;Sometimes like Swiss they fight for Pay,
+&emsp;Sometimes like Swiss they fight for pay,
-And Vice’s dark commands obey;
+And vice’s dark commands obey;
-When thus their Talents they misplace,
+When thus their talents they misplace,
-Their Sire condemns ’em to Disgrace
+Their sire condemns ’em to disgrace
-Their Arrows blunts, or backward wings
+Their arrows blunts, or backward wings
-To their own Hearts the barbed Sting.
+To their own hearts the barbed sting.

 &emsp;Thalia oftentimes invokes
-Wit’s Flash, and Master Humor’s Jokes;
+Wit’s flash, and Master Humor’s jokes;
-But coy, they seldom Succour lend,
+But coy, they seldom succour lend,
-And but by Fits and Starts attend.
+And but by fits and starts attend.

 &emsp;In Congreve, Butler, Wicherley,
-Than Humor, far more Wit we see;
+Than humor, far more wit we see;
 In Fielding, Addison, Moliere,
-Than Wit more Humor does appear;
+Than wit more humor does appear;
 Sometimes so lovingly they join,
-They seem like Man and Wife — but One;
+They seem like man and wife — but one;
 Thus Shakespear, Swift, and Sterne are found
-With equal Portions to abound.
+With equal portions to abound.

-&emsp;This certain Rule we may admit,
+&emsp;This certain rule we may admit,
-Where Humor is, oft flashes Wit;
+Where humor is, oft flashes wit;
-And where Wit strikes us, not far distant
+And where wit strikes us, not far distant
-Humor attends as Wit’s Assistant;
+Humor attends as wit’s assistant;
-For Sister-like and loving Brother,
+For sister-like and loving brother,
 They’re vastly fond of one another.

-&emsp;Living Example wou’d you find,
+&emsp;Living example wou’d you find,
-Where Wit and Humor are combin’d,
+Where wit and humor are combin’d,
-Search not our modern Bards among,
+Search not our modern bards among,
 You’ll find the pair in Mary’s song.